leouieda/website/about/index.md

 I was raised in [Botucatu][botucatu], a small town about 200 km from São Paulo, Brazil.
-I've lived in many places: Ithaca (USA), São Paulo (Brazil), Toronto (Canada), Rio de Janeiro (Brazil), Honolulu (Hawai'i/USA), and Liverpool (UK).
+Since then, I've lived in: Ithaca (USA), São Paulo (Brazil), Toronto (Canada), Rio de Janeiro (Brazil), Honolulu (Hawai'i/USA), and Liverpool (UK).
 Currently, I'm back in São Paulo with my wife and daughter.

-Both of my parents were zoology professors at [UNESP](https://en.wikipedia.org/wiki/S%C3%A3o_Paulo_State_University), so I've been immersed in academic life from early on.
-This gave a head start in the academic job market, particularly so because I got to learn English at an early age during my parents postdoc at Cornell University in Ithaca, USA.
+Both of my parents were zoology professors at [UNESP](https://en.wikipedia.org/wiki/S%C3%A3o_Paulo_State_University), so I've been around academia from an early age.
+A large benefit from this is that I got to learn English in the USA during my parents postdoc at Cornell University.
 I now realize what an incredible advantage this was for me and I'm eternally grateful to my parents for the opportunity.

 <figure>
 <img src="../images/1997-06-ithaca-creek.jpg" alt="Photo of a 10 year-old boy, a middle aged woman, and a 6 year-old girl standing in a creek and all looking at a rock, with the woman pointing to it.">